 What Makes a Good Candidate for an Early Childhood Education Degree?

 Great teachers aren’t born — they are made in the classroom.
 You can learn the skills you need to help children, whether you want to teach kids to read or have a heart for lifting up those with difficult home circumstances.
 The qualities of a fantastic educator include:

 You will receive the educational tools with ECE teacher certification, but you can also improve yourself in these areas while you take classes.
 Caring about children is more important than anything else.
 Your kindness and concern for our future generations will stand out when you pursue a career in education.

 “I believe that by the time a child grows up, that child’s first teacher and second teacher and all the child’s important adults will have become incorporated into that child’s development…and will always be part of who they are.”

-After completing your degree, you will be ready to apply for Department of Early Education and Care (EEC) Lead Teacher certification.
-Obtaining an EEC certification indicates that you are qualified to work in childcare facilities.
+In North Central Massachusetts, elementary school teachers make an average of $76,890 annually (after earning a bachelor’s degree.)
+Plus, in the state of Massachusetts, there is a projected 11% job growth in the elementary and early childhood education field, opening up 2,320 jobs.
+Your experience and knowledge after earning a bachelor’s degree or a certificate will help you find a job fast.
+After completing your degree, you will be ready to apply for the Department of Early Education and Care (EEC) Lead Teacher certification.
+Obtaining an Early Childhood Career certification indicates that you are qualified to work in childcare facilities.

 This program satisfies the requirements of the Massachusetts Department of Higher Education Early Childhood Education Transfer Compact for transfer to a state college or university bachelor’s degree program (nursery school to grade 2).